Man Dead After Heart Attack On Race Track

 CRAWFORD COUNTY, Ark.—A man died after suffering a heart attack while racing on the Crawford County Speedway.

-District Four Volunteer Fire Department members were dispatched after a call came in Friday night (April 12) in regards to an issue with a driver at the speedway according to the Crawford County Department of Emergency Management.
+District Five Volunteer Fire Department members were dispatched after a call came in Friday night (April 12) in regards to an issue with a driver at the speedway according to the Crawford County Department of Emergency Management.

 Witnesses said that a racer came to a stop in the middle of a lap when he began to have a heart attack.

-The racer did not make it to the hospital, according to the Crawford County Coroner.
+Schiffman did not make it to the hospital, according to the Crawford County Coroner.